 Soccer-Aberdeen match postponed after COVID-19 outbreak

-St Johnstone confirmed the postponement on the club's website.
-"The club is disappointed at the news of this postponement but the health and wellbeing of everybody is of paramount importance in this situation," a statement said.
+Aberdeen chairman Dave Cormack said on the club's website he was grateful that the club had not had to forfeit the game, given that "we caused this problem".
+"I took the opportunity yesterday to apologise to both football and health authorities, and with our fellow premiership clubs today," he said.

-It is a blow for the Scottish Premiership which kicked off the new season last week, having had last season curtailed by the coronavirus pandemic.
-Speaking ahead of Friday's meeting, Culture secretary Fiona Hyslop said the positive tests at Aberdeen were "deeply disturbing".
+"Regrettably, what has happened in the last few days has undermined all the hard work that has gone into keeping our players and staff safe.
+We are now dealing with this internally with the seriousness it deserves."
+It is an embarrassing own goal for the Scottish Premiership which kicked off the new season last week, having had last season curtailed by the coronavirus pandemic.

-"One of the ways we managed to get football back on a professional basis was agreement with protocols with the SFA and SPFL and it's important that those have been adhered to -- and that will be the subject of discussion later on today," she said.
-"In general, we have to remember that the actions of one affect all, whether that's in football, whether that's in hospitality, or in your own home.
-Covid has not gone away."
+Sturgeon said Aberdeen's players had put at risk the restart of the professional game.
+"Football has been given the go-ahead on the strict condition that clubs and players abide by the guidance that has been agreed," she said.
+"If they don't do that, they put at risk the return of the professional game.
+To say this incident is deeply regrettable is an understatement."

-Aberdeen lost 1-0 at home to Rangers in their opening fixture, after which chairman Dave Cormack praised the club's "stringent processes and measures" to help stop the spread of the virus.
-The club will carry out a full investigation into the circumstances behind the positive tests.
+Aberdeen lost 1-0 at home to Rangers in their opening fixture, after which Cormack praised the club's "stringent processes and measures" to tackle the virus.
+Media reports say Aberdeen's players had been on a night out in bar in the city centre.

+"I'd like to reassure the relevant bodies, our fans and everyone associated with the club that our already rigorous measures are being forensically scrutinised and that no stone will be left unturned in ensuring that no-one is under any doubt about what must be adhered to," Cormack said.

 ALSO READ